woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

         output.doLayout();
       }

-   In the above code, the ``boxTool`` string identifier finds the box tool (UGH) so that it can get a reference to its ``boxLayer`` property.
+   In the above code, the ``boxTool`` string identifier finds the boxInfo tool so that it can get a reference to its ``boxLayer`` property.
 When a feature gets added to the ``boxLayer``, the code adds a panel to the output container.
 The content is generated using an ``Ext.Template``.

-   .. todo:: Way too much happening all at the same time here.
-Can this be broken up into discrete steps?
+   .. todo:: I wish this could be broken down into more discrete steps.

 #.
 Reload the application as before.
 Draw a few boxes on the map and verify that container at the bottom will display information about the boxes: